itbj/ASA-TE-Monitoring/README.md

 ### Disabling SSL validation (Optional)

 In this example, as I don't have a valid certificate on my ASA.
-Therefore when my tests run I get an availability fail as the certifcate is invalid, to get round this I can disable SSL validation under the advanced settings by unchecking "Verify SSL certificate"
+Therefore when my tests run I get an availability fail as the certifcate is invalid, to get round this I can disable SSL validation under the "advanced settings" by unchecking "Verify SSL certificate"

 ![](./images/disable-ssl.gif)